MicrosoftDocs/learn/learn-pr/azure-devops/assess-your-development-process/includes/3-release-process.md

 :::row:::
 :::column span="4":::
 When she looks at her pile of notes, Mara knows she needs to organize all this information.
 Organizing it will make it easier to evaluate the processes.
 She's convinced a DevOps approach will solve many of the team's problems, but she needs a way to present her case to the team.

+A DevOps practice often begins with an understanding of your existing processes.
+From there, you can evaluate what's working well, what's not, and focus on what to fix first.
 :::column-end:::
 :::column:::
 ![Mara at the coffee shop taking notes on her tablet](../media/3-taking-notes.jpg)
 :::column-end:::
 :::row-end:::

-She asks, "Have any of you ever performed a _value stream mapping_ exercise?"
+Mara asks, "Have any of you ever performed a _value stream mapping_ exercise?"
 Andy rolls his eyes, Amita sighs, and Tim says, "We don't need more paperwork."

 Mara says, "I get it.
 Leave it to me."